wp-plugins/multisite-robotstxt-manager/readme.txt

 * Mass update the all Websites on the Network in a single click.
 * Create custom and unique robots.txt files for each Website.
 * Quickly publish preset robots.txt files to the Network or a Website.
+* Auto detection and one click correction for 404 robots.txt files.
+* Auto detection and one click correction of old robots.txt data.

 ### Quick Info: